MinnPost/minnpost-elections-dashboard/README.md

 In theory this should be it, assuming the scraper can reconcile everything.
 There is a good chance, though, that formatting changes could break the scraper, or that the scraper does not know how to fully process some results.

+### Manual data

+Both manual results and contest question text can be managed in Google Spreadsheets.

 ## Scraping

 `<ELECTION_DATE>` is optional and the newest eleciton will be used if not provided.
 It should be the key of the object in the `scraper_sources.json` file; for instance `20140812`.